 Students are only eligible for one STEM extension during their time in the U.S. This means that if you go onto graduate school in a STEM field after already using your STEM extension, you are not eligible for a second extension.

-Time line for the STEM extension
+Application Timeline for the STEM Extension

 Maintenance of F-1 Status during the 17-Month OPT Extension